Want the perfect workout program?

 The main function of the posterior deltoid is pulling the arm back at various angles.
 The good thing is you don’t need to worry too much about including a specific exercise for the posterior delts.
 This is because virtually every back exercise that involves the arms hit them already.

-Everybody knows the biceps!
-The biceps are a large two-headed (bi) muscle that sit on the upper arm.
-These two heads are separated into the long head and short head, which is determined by their origin.
 The short head originates from the coracoid process of the scapula while the long head originates from the supraglenoid tubercle of the scapula.
 The two heads then run down the arm and merge together in the mid-region to form one larger muscle mass yet still distinct from one another.
 In other words, the muscle fibers are never shared.
 Next, this one muscle mass runs down past the elbow and inserts the forearm's radial tuberosity and bicipital aponeurosis.

-The biceps are unique in that they actually cross two joints; the shoulder and elbow.
+The biceps are unique in that they actually cross two joints: the shoulder and elbow.
 Specifically, they cross the:

 Together, the biceps work to manipulate the arm several ways: